top of page

 Step 1: Define Your Annual Income Goal

-Start with the amount you want to live on each year after selling.
+Start by determining how much you want to live on each year after selling.

-Ask: “What will it cost to maintain my ideal lifestyle?”
+Ask yourself: “What will it cost to maintain my ideal lifestyle?”
+Consider including:

 • Household expenses